isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-10-17-apache-poi.md

 ---
 layout: post
 title: Lets play with Apache POI
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: '2021-04-11 21:05:20'
-tags: [Misc]
 ---

 Hey guys, hope everyone is safe and happy in this Covid-19 pandemic situation.
 After few months of silence, I am back with you for tackling some interesting issues we face in reporting software applications.
 Lets walk through!